Matthew Morrison: Career

-Morrison joined the cast of the CBS soap opera As the World Turns as Adam Munson on October 24, 2006, but left abruptly soon after due to a "scheduling conflict", last airing on the soap on November 27.
-Morrison appeared in a benefit performance celebrating Andrew Lippa, and the 25th Anniversary of the performing troupe The Kids in the Hall at the Orange County Performing Arts Center in Costa Mesa, California in December 2006.
-The performance benefited The California Conservatory of the Arts, a non-profit arts education organization focusing on pre-professional training for young students, grades six through twelve, in Orange County, California.

 He earned a Drama Desk Nomination for his role in the Off Broadway show 10 Million Miles which ran at the Atlantic Theater Company in 2007.
 That same year he appeared in two films: Dan in Real Life, followed by Music and Lyrics as Cora Corman's manager.
 In 2008, he played Lieutenant Cable in a Lincoln Center production of the musical South Pacific.
 He left the production at the end of 2008 and in early 2009 returned to California to shoot the first season of Glee.

 Morrison played Will Schuester in the Fox Broadcasting television series Glee, which had its television preview on May 19, 2009.
 Schuester is a high school Spanish (later History) teacher who takes on the task of restoring the school's glee club to its former glory.
 He made his directorial debut with the third season's ninth episode.